 The Eurozone debt crisis has continued to cast a pall over the world economy and has depressed growth in most countries.
-This has impacted the UK economy which is unlikely to grow significantly in 2012 and is creating a major headwind for recovery in 2013.
+This has impacted the UK economy which is unlikely to have grown significantly in 2012 and is creating a major headwind for recovery in 2013.
 Quarter 2 of 2012 was the third quarter of contraction in the economy; this recession is the worst and slowest recovery of any of the five recessions since 1930.
-A return to growth at 1% in quarter 3 in unlikely to prove anything more than a washing out of the dip in the previous quarter before a return to weak, or even negative, growth in quarter 4.
+A return to growth at 0.9% in quarter 3 is unlikely to prove anything more than a washing out of the dip in the previous quarter before a probable return to negative growth in quarter 4; this would leave overall growth in 2012 close to zero and could then lead into negative growth in quarter 1 of 2013, which would then mean that the UK was in its first triple dip recession since records began in 1955.